dev-S-t/UniBias/README.md

 ## Contributing

-If you're interested in contributing to the UniBias project, please read our contributing guidelines to get started.
+If you're interested in contributing to the UniBias project, please reachout to owner.

 ## License